-1.11 Definitions.
+1.12 Definitions.

-1.11.01 Class Day.
-Class days, for purposes of this policy, are defined as days the University of Houston is open and classes are meeting (excluding Saturdays) as posted in the academic calendar, excluding professional colleges and programs.
+1.12.01 Class Day.
+Class days, for purposes of this policy, are defined as days the University of Houston is open and classes are meeting (excluding Saturdays) as posted in the university academic calendar, excluding professional colleges and programs.

-1.11.02 Internal Use.
+1.12.02 Internal Use.
 Internal use defines who has access to a student's records.
 Records for internal use will be released only to University of Houston officials who have an educational purpose to know the information included in the student's records.

-1.11.03 Academic Record.
+1.12.03 Academic Record.
 Academic record includes documents, forms, copies, reports, statements, recordings, etc. that are acquired while a student attends the University of Houston.
 The information is available to outside sources according to the procedures established by the Family Education Rights and Privacy Act.

-1.11.04 Sanction.
+1.12.04 Sanction.
 Sanction means the penalty assessed for a violation of the Academic Honesty Policy.

-1.11.05 Instructor.
+1.12.05 Instructor.
 Instructor refers to a faculty member, lecturer, teaching assistant, or teaching fellow in charge of the section in which an alleged violation of this Academic Honesty Policy has occurred.
 Such individuals will typically be the instructor of record of the course section in question.
-In instances where this is not the case, instances of alleged cheating should be reported to the supervisor (e.g., laboratory supervisor) of the instructor as well as the departmental hearing officer.
+In instances where this is not the case, instances of alleged cheating should be reported to the instructor of record.

-1.11.06 Departmental Hearing Officer.
+1.12.06 Departmental Hearing Officer.
 Departmental hearing officer refers to the person responsible for facilitating the departmental procedures related to the alleged violation(s) of the academic honesty policy.
 Typically the department chair serves in the role or an individual designated by the department chair.

-If the college responsible for the course in question does not have individual departments for the course, departmental hearing officer as used below shall refer to the individual designated by the Dean of the college to act as the initial hearing officer in academic honesty cases (see Article 5.02).
+If the college responsible for the course in question does not have individual departments for the course, departmental hearing officer as used below shall refer to the individual designated by the dean of the college to act as the initial hearing officer in academic honesty cases (see Article 5.02).

-1.11.07 College Hearing Officer.
-College hearing officer is designated by the Dean of the College in which the alleged violation of the academic honesty policy occurs and is responsible for facilitating the college procedures related to the alleged violation of the academic honesty policy.
+1.12.07 College Hearing Officer.
+The college hearing officer is designated by the dean of the college in which the alleged violation of the academic honesty policy occurs and is responsible for facilitating the college procedures related to the alleged violation of the academic honesty policy.

-1.11.08 Student.
+1.12.08 Student.
 Student refers to any individual who has ever registered and paid (made a complete payment or has made at least one installment payment) for a course, or courses at the University of Houston.
 This definition would normally include undergraduate students, graduate students, post baccalaureates, professional school students and individuals auditing courses.